SUMMER 2021 SCHOLARSHIPS

 - $50 Tuition Deposit (refundable by May 15)

 There is a limited amount of grant money supporting the DPI scholarships, and it is on a first-come-first-serve basis.

 Students must reside in Wisconsin and be free- or reduced-lunch eligible in school.
 The DPI Scholarship covers tuition, course supplies, meals and room for students beyond commuting distance.
-Please note: Current high school seniors are not eligible for DPI Scholarship.
-Seniors should apply for MIAD Merit Scholarship only.

 Complete the DPI downloadable form (MUST BE SIGNED BY YOUR PRINCIPAL) and return to MIAD’s Pre-College office.